derek-knox/Notes/flux.md

 # flux

-*Flux* is a software architecture for one-way data flow that leverages four distinct pieces:
+*Flux* is a software architecture for one-way data flow that leverages four distinct parts:
-1. Action
+1. Actions
-2. Dispatcher
+2. Dispatchers
-3. Store
+3. Stores
-4. View
+4. Views

 The goal of the Flux architecture is to simplify application state management via:
 - one-way data flow